 In order to fulfill our vision of Every Child, By Name and Face, to Graduation, we must ensure that each child, no matter his or her background, is supported along their pathway.
 This means eliminating achievement gaps.

 The chart above displays graduation rates for each of our racial and ethnic populations.
 Since 2013, the achievement gap has narrowed among each population, with substantial gains seen in our American Indian, Hispanic, and African American student populations.
-In fact, students from each racial/ethnic background are now above 70%.
 Stark gaps still remain, however, and our mission is to continue to improve and personalize supports for ALL students in our system.

 The chart above displays graduation rates for each special program student population.
 Substantial gains can be seen across the board, particularly among students receiving Special Education and/or English Language services.
 Again, while each population has seen impressive progress in recent years, we have a significant amount of work to do in order to ensure each student, regardless of background, is given the opportunity and necessary support to reach the graduation stage.
 Recent success in improving graduation rates among all students, regardless of the challenges they face, provides evidence that targeted supports, including wraparound services, school counseling, intersession programs, Saturday school, family engagement, home visits, tutoring, and social-emotional learning result in more students walking across the graduation stage.